axibase/atsd/sql/scheduled-sql.md

 Specify the absolute path including the file name.

-If the parent directory in the specified path does not exist, it will be created automatically.
+If the parent directory in the specified path does not exist, it is created automatically.
 The file extension should match the export format, if the format is EXCEL the Output Path should end with ".xlsx".

 The **Output Path** field may contain date and form [placeholders](#placeholders) so that files or their parent directories are grouped by day or month.